Poland, Israel in diplomatic spat over Poland’s property law

 “The house or shop or factory in a town in Poland affected by this legislation was not taken by Germany, it was taken by Poland.
 It sits today in Poland and its use has benefited Poland for over 70 years.
 It is time to recognize this fact and for Poland to do justice for those who suffered so much,” said the group’s chief, Gideon Taylor.

+Last week, the U.S. State Department weighed in, with spokesperson Ned Price tweeting that the changes were a “step in the wrong direction” and urged Poland “not to move this legislation forward.”

 Before World War II, Poland was home to Europe’s largest Jewish community of some 3.5 million people.
 Most were killed in the Holocaust under Nazi Germany’s occupation and their property was confiscated.
 Poland’s post-war communist authorities seized those properties, along with the property of non-Jewish owners in Warsaw and other cities.
-The end of communism in 1989 opened the door to restitution claims.
+The end of communism in 1989 opened the door to restitution claims, most of which would be coming from Poles.

+The still unresolved matter has been a constant source of bitterness and political tension between Poland and Israel.

 In 2001, a draft law foreseeing compensation for seized private property was approved in parliament but vetoed by President Aleksander Kwasniewski.
 He claimed it violated social equality principles and would hurt Poland’s economic development, implying that compensation claims would result in large payouts.
 He also said individual claims should be made through the courts.